SwarmCitySupport/FAQ/README.md

 Question | Answer
 -------- | ------------
-<a id="ridesharing" href="#ridesharing"><b>Is the Swarm City app ready to use for ridesharing?</b></a> | No, that feature will be available in the second release, Boardwalk, coming soon.
+<a id="ridesharing" href="https://queenbeesc.github.io/swarm.city-Terminal/"><b>Is the Swarm City app ready to use for ridesharing?</b></a> | No, that feature will be available in the second release, Boardwalk, coming soon.
 At this time, you can use [the Terminal](https://swarm.city) to create a profile, exchange ARC to SWT, and send/receive SWT
 <a id="beforeApp" href="#beforeApp"><b>How are people using Swarm City for ridesharing before it's available in the app?</b></a> | Join your local Facebook [Swarm City #needaride](https://swarmedup.com/needaride/) group.
 Post #needaride and meet others in your area.
 One of your peers will respond to the post.
 The 2 parties can negotiate the rest, #done
 <a id="playStore" href="#playStore"><b>Will the Swarm City app be downloadable in the playstore?</b></a> | No, we have decided against listing the Swarm City dapp in the Google or Apple playstores.
 We are creating a decentralized app, we do not want to create limitations to suit Google or Apple guidelines
 <a id="whatsaDapp" href="#whatsaDapp"><b>What is a dapp?</b></a> | Decentralized apps (dapps) are a new type of software program designed to exist on the Internet in a way that is not controlled by any single entity